×

 We asked expats in Tijuana what banks they use and there advice about banking.
 They advised:

 "Before retiring in Tijuana, expats should be aware that the cost of living in the city is on the rise due to the increasing popularity of the region as a retirement destination.
 Expats should also familiarize themselves with local residency requirements and immigration policies and be prepared to secure any necessary paperwork.
 Additionally, expats should be aware of Mexico's cultural norms and take time to explore different neighborhoods to find the best fit for their lifestyle.
-Lastly, expats should research healthcare options and make sure to secure an appropriate international health insurance policy," wrote one member in Tijuana.
+Lastly, expats should research healthcare options and make sure to secure an appropriate international health insurance policy," explained one expat living in Tijuana, Mexico.

 Will I be able to find a job in Tijuana?